 Here are three tips that may help you lower your credit utilization.

 - Make credit card payments more than once a month.
 This way, your balance never gets too high.
 Your credit card issuer will typically report your credit activity to the credit bureaus once a month.
 So, if you pay off a portion — or even all — of your credit card bill before that date, you can lower your credit utilization.

 - Spread your charges across multiple cards each month.
 Using multiple cards will result in multiple accounts of low credit utilization rather than one account with high utilization.
-Keep in mind, however, that certain credit scoring models will look at your overall credit utilization and/or the utilization on individual credit cards, so this technique may not always work.
+But keep in mind that certain credit-scoring models will look at your overall credit utilization and/or the utilization on individual credit cards, so this technique may not always work.

 - Increase your available credit.
-If your income has increased, you’ve maintained an amazing credit history, or you have little debt, it doesn’t hurt to ask for a credit limit increase.
+If your income has increased, you’ve maintained an amazing credit history or you have little debt, it doesn’t hurt to ask for a credit limit increase.
 Just remember that this can sometimes result in a hard inquiry on your credit.
-If you lack excellent credit, you may want to consider opening a secured credit card and adding to its security deposit over time.
+If you don’t have excellent credit, you may want to consider opening a secured credit card and adding to its security deposit over time.